Single-path Bit Sharing for Automatic Loss-aware Model Compression: Abstract

 \section{Abstract}

-\justifying \jing{ Network pruning and quantization are proven to be effective ways for deep model compression.
-To obtain a highly compact model, most methods first perform network pruning and then conduct network quantization based on the pruned model.
+\justifying Network pruning and quantization are proven to be effective ways for deep model compression.
+To obtain a highly compact model, most methods first perform network pruning and then conduct quantization based on the pruned model.
 However, this strategy may ignore that the pruning and quantization would affect each other and thus performing them separately may lead to sub-optimal performance.
 To address this, performing pruning and quantization jointly is essential.
 Nevertheless, how to make a trade-off between pruning and quantization is non-trivial.
 Moreover, existing compression methods often rely on some pre-defined compression configurations (\ie, pruning rates or bitwidths).
-Some attempts have been made to search for optimal configurations, which however may take unbearable optimization cost. } \jing{To address the above issues, we devise a simple yet effective method named \methodfullname (\methodshortname) for automatic loss-aware model compression.
-Equipped with \methodshortname, the trade-off between pruning and quantization can be automatically determined.
-More critically, we can also search for optimal compression configurations in an effective way. } \jing{Specifically, we first consider network pruning as a special case of quantization, which provides a unified view for pruning and quantization.
-We then introduce a single-path model} to encode all candidate compression configurations.
-For example, a high bitwidth value will be decomposed into the sum of the lowest bitwidth value and a series of re-assignment offsets. \jing{In this way, the configuration search problem is transformed into a subset selection problem, which significantly reduces the number of parameters, computational cost and optimization difficulty.
-Relying on the single-path model, we further} introduce learnable binary gates to encode the choice of bitwidth.
-By jointly training the binary gates in conjunction with network parameters, the compression configurations of each layer can be automatically determined.
-Extensive experiments on both CIFAR-100 and ImageNet show that \methodshortname is able to significantly reduce computational cost while achieving promising performance. \jing{For example, our \methodshortname compressed MobileNetV2 achieves 22.6$\times$ Bit-Operation (BOP) reduction with only 0.1\% drop in the Top-1 accuracy.}
+Some attempts have been made to search for optimal configurations, which however may take unbearable optimization cost. \jingr{To address these issues, we devise a simple yet effective method named \methodfullname (\methodshortname) for automatic loss-aware model compression.
+To this end, we consider the network pruning as a special case of quantization and provide a unified view for model pruning and quantization.
+We then introduce a single-path model to encode all candidate compression configurations, where a high bitwidth value will be decomposed into the sum of a lowest bitwidth value and a series of re-assignment offsets.
+Relying on the single-path model, we introduce learnable binary gates to encode the choice of configurations and learn the binary gates and model parameters jointly.
+More importantly, the configuration search problem can be transformed into a subset selection problem, which helps to significantly reduce the optimization difficulty and computation cost.
+In this way, the compression configurations of each layer and the trade-off between pruning and quantization can be automatically determined. } Extensive experiments on CIFAR-100 and ImageNet show that \methodshortname significantly reduces computation cost while achieving promising performance. \jing{For example, our \methodshortname compressed MobileNetV2 achieves 22.6$\times$ Bit-Operation (BOP) reduction with only 0.1\% drop in the Top-1 accuracy.}

 }

 \IEEEdisplaynontitleabstractindextext